xiyaowong/fast-cursor-move.nvim/README.md

 # fast-cursor-move

-Accelerate `hjkl` moving.
-Also worked in vscode-neovim.
+This plugin accelerates the movement of the `hjkl` keys.
+It also works in vscode-neovim.

-## Install
+## Installation

 `xiyaowong/fast-cursor-move.nvim`

 ## Usage

-- No configuration.
+- No configuration is required.
-- Install and make sure this plugin loaded.
+- Make sure the plugin is installed and loaded.

-I think most people will be satisfied with the default behavior of the plugin :)
+I believe that the default behavior of the plugin will satisfy most users :)

-<sub> This plugin is not opinionated, feel free to open a issue if you want something </sub>
+<sub> This plugin is not opinionated, so feel free to open an issue if you want to suggest any changes or improvements. </sub>